enessyarali/Easy-Warehouse/DesignDocument.md

 ### Position
 ```
     void modify(newAisleId :String, newRow :String, newCol :String, newMaxWeight :Integer, newMaxVolume :Integer, newOccupiedWeight :Integer, newOccupiedVolume :Integer, db :DatabaseUtilities)
 Changes the value of attributes.
 If the position is assigned to a SKU, that SKU is fetched from the database by calling sku = db.loadSKU(skuId).
-If newOccupiedWieght > newMaxWeight or newOccupiedVolume > newMaxVolume, ----------------------- is raised.
+If newOccupiedWieght > newMaxWeight or newOccupiedVolume > newMaxVolume, VolumeWeightException is raised.
 Finally, the new value for the id is computed by calling computePositionId(), and then set, and sku.setPosition(this) is possibly called.

     void modify(newPositionId :String)
 Changes the value of attributes.
 The new values for aisleId, row and column are computed and set by calling computeAndSetPositionCoordinates().
 If the position is assigned to a SKU, that SKU is fetched from the database by calling sku = db.loadSKU(skuId), and sku.setPosition(this) is called.

     void updateOccupiedWeightAndVolume(weightOffset :Integer, volumeOffset :Integer)
 Computes new, temporary values for p.occupiedWeight and p.occupiedVolume.If they are still lower than the respective maximum values, they are modified.
-Otherwise, -------------------------- is raised.
+Otherwise, VolumeWeightException is raised.

     setSKU(sku :SKU)
 > if sku!=null
 First, checks if it is already assigned to a different SKU.
-If yes, --------------- is raised.
+If yes, IDValidationFailedException is raised.
 If no, checks if it is able to store the available SKU in terms of weight and volume.
 If yes, the SKU is set.
-If no, ----------------- is raised.
+If no, OutOfSpaceException is raised.
 > if sku==null
 Resets the position to its initial state.